sharifmarat/technical_blog/contents/articles/eneco/index.md

 I am going to keep fighting this issue.
 But based on my experience I don't expect anything good coming from this.
 I would recommend to stay away from Eneco and their incompetent workers.

+**Update:** I've got a call from Eneco and they proposed to drop half of the bill.
+Better than nothing, but less than I hoped.